connectomicslab/clabtoolkit/DOCUMENTATION.md

 ## Package Architecture

-The toolkit follows a modular, layered architecture:
+The toolkit follows a modular, layered architecture designed for scalability and ease of use:

 -   **Foundation Layer**: Core utilities and plotting infrastructure
 -   **Data Layer**: BIDS compliance and image processing